How to use a Business Cadence to promote collaboration

 The benefits of a cadence

-When correctly implemented into a management routine, the fundamental role of a cadence is to drive collaboration amongst team members.
-The by-product of this effort manifests itself through four primary benefits
+When correctly added into a daily, work routine, the main role of a cadence is to drive collaboration amongst team members.
+This offers four main benefits

-- Brings awareness to issues and facilitates change.
-Providing a forum for recognition of issues, identification of barriers and development of solutions allows resources to feel empowered to succeed.
+- Brings awareness to issues and promotes change.
+Provides a specific time to raise issues, identify barriers and develop solutions to allow individuals and teams to feel empowered to succeed.

 - Affects the performance of resources and teams.
-Communication around employee and team performance, both pro and con, is an excellent instrument in building a productive workforce.
-Providing reinforcement for positive performance as well as addressing areas of need is fundamental to developing a productive, satisfied team members.
+Feedback around employee and team performance, both positive and negative is an excellent way to build a collaborative and productive workforce.
+Offering an open forum for feedback of both positive performance as well as areas of improvement is fundamental to developing a happy and satisfied team.

-- Social collaboration promoted by cadences can help to break down silos by improving communications across organisations of all sizes and enhance cross-organisational participation, employee onboarding, talent retention and knowledge sharing.
+- Social collaboration promoted by cadences can help to break down barriers and silos by improving communications across industries and organisations of all sizes and enhance cross-business participation, employee onboarding, talent retention and knowledge sharing.

 Get your business cadence, or rhythm, established early, so that it is embedded in your culture.
-Keep in mind that having great projects will develop an overall collaboration culture.
+Keep in mind that having great projects will develop an overall culture of collaboration.